waldur/waldur-docs/docs/admin-guide/waldur-roles.md

 Using the administration interface simplifies role management and ensures a structured approach to access control.

 ⚠️ **Important notes**:

 - Roles should follow the principle of least privilege
-- Some roles are disabled by default (e.g., CUSTOMER.SUPPORT)
+- Some roles are disabled by default (e.g., Customer support)
 - Regular audits of role assignments are recommended
-- Certain roles are scope-restricted (e.g., CUSTOMER.CALL_ORGANIZER)
+- Certain roles are scope-restricted (e.g., Customer call organizer)
 - Changes to role permissions should be carefully considered
 - Document any custom role configurations